arttu-ekholm/healthmeter-ios/README.md

 # Restful - heart rate monitor

-Get a push notification when your resting heart is elevated.
+Get a push notification when your resting heart or wrist temperature level becomes elevated.

 ## About